resurgam/Log/Carlton Workflow.md

 ## My Backup Habits

-For backup, I generally save *standard* academic assignments, such as papers, on my internal *SSD*, my
+For backup, I generally save *standard* academic assignments, such as papers, on my internal SSD, my

 Seagate 2TB external HDD, my 16GB HP flash-drive, and often on my UVic web-space, as well.
 However, for